-The ICO can only investigate concerns about marketing emails from identifiable UK senders.
+The ICO can only investigate complaints about marketing emails from identifiable UK senders.
 As a lot of spam emails come from outside the UK, the Information Commissioner has an agreement with a number of overseas bodies to cooperate and exchange information to try and stop spam emails that are sent from those places.

 What can I do if I’m getting unwanted marketing emails?

-If you receive marketing by email that you don’t want from an identifiable and legitimate UK based organisation that you know and trust, you should first use the ‘unsubscribe’ link provided on the email.
+If you receive a marketing email that you don’t want from an identifiable and legitimate UK based organisation that you know and trust, you should first use the ‘unsubscribe’ link provided on the email.
 The organisation should then stop sending you marketing emails.
 Legitimate, well-known companies will offer opt-outs, and in many cases things can be resolved quickly without us getting involved.

-However, if you continue to receive marketing emails from the organisation despite using the ‘unsubscribe’ link you may wish to report this to the ICO:
+However, if you continue to receive marketing emails from the organisation despite using the ‘unsubscribe’ link you may wish to report this to the ICO.